Amalie Iuel: Professional

 She received Norwegian citizenship and switched her athletic allegiance from Denmark to Norway in June 2015, shortly before the 2015 European U23 Championships where she placed fifth as a Norwegian in her first international championship meet.
 She represented Norway in the 400 metres hurdles at the 2015 World Championships in Athletics in Beijing, China, but was eliminated in the first round.

 In 2019, she represented Norway at the 2019 Summer Universiade in Naples, Italy and she won the bronze medal in the women's 400 metres hurdles event.

+Iuel was a member of the Norwegian team which won the gold medal in the mixed 4 × 400 m relay at the 2026 European Championships alongside Karsten Warholm, Henriette Jæger and Andreas Ofstad Kulseng, with the quartet setting a new championship record time of 3:09.62.